Frequently Asked Questions

 The application form includes nomination of two referees, but it is not necessary to include a written reference letter.
 In some cases we may contact your referees to ask them for your academic reference.

 Courses generally do not have prerequisites.
 Participants are expected to have a good command of English.

 Check application dates on each programme calendar.
 Application forms will be assessed within three weeks after receipt.
-This programme has rolling admissions, which means that we will make a decision on an application to this programme as soon as possible after it is complete.
+The programmes have rolling admissions, which means that we will make a decision on an application to a programme as soon as possible after the application is complete.
 We encourage students to complete their applications early.
 Late applications will be considered subject to availability.